scrivanolabs/scrivanolabs.github.io/beta_changelog.md

+# Version 0.17.1
+- FIX: crash when erasing content in the document.
+- Change default auto saving interval to 5 minutes.
+- Ensure default pen is ballpoint.
+- Minor performance improvements.

 # Version 0.17.0
 - FIX: bug that caused app to crash when using stickers.
 - FIX: bug that caused app to misbehave when loading images.